⟵ Resources

 Simply put, digital carbon footprint is a measure of greenhouse gases emissions produced as a result of utilising digital services from web hosting to our handphone devices.

 A brand-new smartphone emits an estimated of 85 kg in emissions in the first year of use.
-Every email you send produces an average of 1g of carbon emissions.
+A short email you send produces an average of 4g of carbon emissions.

 A study done by the carbon emission think-tank, The Shift Project, found that the carbon footprint of producing an iPhone 6 is about 80kg CO2eq and an Apple watch 23 model is 38kg CO2eq.